Noise-corrected GRPO: From Noisy Rewards to Unbiased Gradients: Experiments

 \section{Experiments}

 We conduct our experiments using two language models: \texttt{Qwen3-0.6B} \citep{Yang2025qwen3}, \texttt{Llama-3.2-1B-Instruct} \citep{meta_llama_3_2_1b_2024}, within the \textsc{EasyR1} framework \citep{zheng2025easyr1}.
+Additional synthetic experiments include \texttt{Qwen3-1.7B}, \texttt{Llama-3.2-3B}, and\texttt{ Qwen3-4B}.
 We first validate with synthetic noise where ground-truth rewards are available, then switch to off-the-shelf reward models and estimate flip rates from held-out data.
-We compare our robust method against the standard Dr.GRPO and GRPO baselines by evaluating the clean accuracy $\E_{q \sim \rho_{\mathcal{Q}}}\big[p_{\pi_k}(q)\big]$ measured with the true ground truth reward \( r^* \), at each iteration k.
-A complete description of the experimental setup, including dataset specifics, evaluation protocol, and all hyperparameters, is provided in Appendix B.
+We compare our method against the standard Dr.GRPO and GRPO baselines (with a more focus on Dr.GRPO since it is the corrected version of GRPO \citep{Liu2025understandingR1Zero}) by evaluating the clean accuracy $\E_{q \sim \rho_{\mathcal{Q}}}\big[p_{\pi_k}(q)\big]$ measured with the true ground truth reward \( r^* \), at each iteration k.
+A complete description of the experimental setup, including dataset specifics, evaluation protocol, and all hyperparameters, is provided in Appendix \ref{appendixB}.
+Our code is available \href{https://github.com/omarito101/GRPO_project}{online}.\footnote{Code: \url{https://github.com/omarito101/GRPO_project}}